Best Budget TVs under $500 2026: 10 Compared (9 Sources)

 Best for Each Use Case

-The TCL QM6K is the consensus best TV under $500 across RTINGS, Tom's Guide, and Reviewed.
+The TCL QM6K is the consensus best TV under $500 across RTINGS, Tom's Guide, and Reviewed in April 2026.
 Its QD-Mini LED display produces stellar peak brightness, rich colors via quantum dots, and deep contrast through hundreds of local dimming zones.
-The native 144Hz panel with HDMI 2.1 makes it excellent for gaming on PS5 and Xbox Series X. Google TV provides a clean, responsive interface with broad app support.
-Dolby Atmos with ONKYO speakers deliver above-average built-in sound for a budget set. [src1, src2, src8]
+The native 144Hz panel with two HDMI 2.1 ports makes it excellent for gaming on PS5 and Xbox Series X (measured 13.1ms input lag).
+Google TV provides a clean, responsive interface with broad app support.
+Dolby Atmos with ONKYO speakers deliver above-average built-in sound for a budget set.
+Now routinely under $500 against its $799 launch MSRP. [src1, src2, src3]

-The Hisense U65QF nearly doubles the brightness of its direct Mini-LED competitors, making it the best choice for well-lit rooms or HDR content.
-It features a native 144Hz panel, two HDMI 2.1 ports for 4K gaming, Dolby Vision IQ, and Dolby Atmos.
-The Fire TV interface includes Alexa integration.
-TechRadar gave it 4/5 stars, praising its picture and sound quality for the price. [src2, src7]
+The Hisense U65QF has continued its sharp price decline since launch, now ~$300-350 for the 55-inch model — making it the best Mini-LED value on the market and the largest price drop in the segment this cycle.
+It nearly doubles the peak brightness of the QM6K, making it the best choice for well-lit rooms and HDR content.
+Two HDMI 2.1 ports support 4K@144Hz gaming.
+The Fire TV interface includes Alexa integration and a 2.1-channel speaker system with rear-mounted subwoofer.
+TechRadar gave it 4/5 stars, praising its picture and sound quality for the price. [src6, src7, src9]

-The 2025 Roku Plus Series gained Mini-LED backlighting and QLED for the first time, combining them with Roku's famously simple interface.
+The 2025 Roku Plus Series brought Mini-LED backlighting and QLED to the Roku lineup for the first time, combining them with Roku's famously simple interface.
 It supports Dolby Vision, HDR10+, and Dolby Atmos.
-Roku OS excels at content discovery and ease of use, making it ideal for non-technical users.
+Roku OS 14.5 added conversational AI for content discovery and Bluetooth headphone mode across all Roku TVs.
 AirPlay, Alexa, and Google Assistant compatibility round out the package.
-The 60Hz panel is its main limitation for gamers. [src2, src3]
+The 65-inch model at ~$499 is one of the few above-55" Mini-LED TVs still under $500 in April 2026.
+The 60Hz panel is its main limitation for gamers. [src2, src3, src5]

 The U7N delivers the best gaming performance under $500 with a native 144Hz panel, VRR support up to 144Hz, ALLM, and Game Mode Pro with a measured input lag of 13.1ms.
 Peak brightness reaches up to 1,500 nits, making HDR games look spectacular.
 Two HDMI 2.1 ports handle 4K@120Hz.
-QLED Mini-LED with full-array local dimming provides excellent contrast for dark game scenes. [src1, src3]
+Its price has dropped further as the 2026 U7SG replacement targets a higher price tier — making the U7N an exceptional clearance deal in the second half of April. [src1, src3, src8]

-Amazon's own TV with hands-free Alexa+ support makes it the center of an Alexa-powered smart home.
-The QLED panel with full-array local dimming (on 55" and up) supports both Dolby Vision and HDR10+.
-The 60Hz refresh rate limits gaming appeal, but for streaming and smart home control, it is the most feature-complete option at this price. [src5, src6]
+The 2025 refresh of Amazon's Omni QLED brought a 60% brighter backlight and twice the dimming zones of the previous generation.
+Hands-free Alexa+ support makes it the center of an Alexa-powered smart home, with ambient smart display mode.
+The QLED panel with full-array local dimming supports both Dolby Vision and HDR10+.
+The 60Hz refresh rate limits gaming appeal, but for streaming and smart home control, it remains the most feature-complete option at this price. [src4, src5]

 When budget is the absolute priority, the TCL S4 delivers 4K resolution, Dolby Vision, HDR10, and Google TV for under $300 on sale.
 It lacks local dimming and has limited brightness, so HDR impact is muted.
-But for basic streaming in a moderately lit room, it offers accurate colors and a reliable smart platform at an ultra-low price. [src4, src6]
+But for basic streaming in a moderately lit room, it offers accurate colors and a reliable smart platform at an ultra-low price.
+The Hisense A7N (~$220-280) is a viable alternative at similar specs. [src4, src5]

 Samsung's entry-level Crystal UHD line offers the DU7200 with PurColor technology, Crystal Processor 4K upscaling, and Samsung's Tizen OS.
 It supports Bixby, Alexa, and Google Assistant.
-Picture quality is too dim for bright rooms, but the Samsung ecosystem, build quality, and Tizen's polish make it the best budget option for buyers who prefer a major brand. [src4, src6]
+Its successor, the Samsung U8000F, is now widely available at retailers for 2026 — pushing DU7200 prices down further.
+Picture quality is too dim for bright rooms, but the Samsung ecosystem, build quality, and Tizen's polish make it the best budget option for buyers who prefer a major brand. [src4, src5]

 Decision Logic